 WATERFORD — The Town of Waterford is considering an amendment to shorten its “lookback period” for substantial improvement to existing structures, a move that could help owners of buildings in the coastal floodplain maintain and improve their properties without triggering stringent rules requiring federal regulatory compliance.

-The Federal Emergency Management Agency (FEMA) limits owners of properties threatened by flooding from investing more than 50 percent of the building’s assessed value over a period of time designated by local government.
+The Federal Emergency Management Agency (FEMA) limits owners of properties threatened by flooding from investing more than 50 percent of the building’s market value over a period of time designated by local government.
 The lookback period can vary from as little as one year to as long as the life of the structure.

 If repairs and renovations made within the lookback period exceed the 50 percent threshold — triggering FEMA’s definition of substantial improvement — the building must be brought into full compliance with current federal guidelines.
 In the case of coastal Connecticut, which was battered recently by Hurricane Sandy, full compliance can require raising a structure a dozen feet in the air — one foot above storm surge height.

 For Waterford, the lookback period is currently “the life of the structure,” the most stringent standard available for a municipality.
-In practice that means that the owner of a home in a floodplain assessed at $200,000, would be limited to investing $100,000 in maintenance and improvements over the life of the structure before triggering full compliance with current FEMA regulations.
+In practice that means that the owner of a home in a floodplain appraised at $200,000, would be limited to investing $100,000 in maintenance and improvements over the life of the structure before triggering full compliance with current FEMA regulations.

 The town is considering limiting its lookback period to five or possibly ten years to help property owners maintain their homes, said Abby Piersall, Director of Planning for the town by telephone on Friday.